guillermo-maquieira/presentations-api/README.md

 # Presentations List API Client

-Application that consists on an API REST using Flask (Python) and a JavaScript client.
+Application that consists on an API REST using Flask (Python) and Knockout.js

 ## Heroku